 The Corner Lounge

-Let’s take a break and grab some dinner.
+Let's talk lunch options and meal ideas for later!
 Central Flats & Taps has flatbread pizzas and extensive selection of beer on tap (ok we lied about taking a break, there’s so much good beer here we can’t help ourselves).
 Park in the back, sit outside, and relax.
-Another excellent pizza option is Pizzeria Nora – what can we say, we like pizza and beer around here!
+Hard Knox Pizza is a great option for evening with Ebony & Ivory next door (more on that brewery in just a sec).
+Another excellent pizza pick is Pizzeria Nora – what can we say, we like pizza and beer around here!
 If you want a mix of drink options and sandwiches and pub snacks in the same place, that place is The Corner Lounge (hint: next door to Magpies Bakery).

 We’d be remiss if we didn’t mention dessert.
 We already know you didn’t save any of those croissants from Wild Love, so try some other delicacies – like cupcakes – from Magpies Bakery.
 This spot is known for their incredible buttercream frosting.
 With a motto like “all butter all the time”, you know what you’re getting into.
-For those that would rather go the ice cream route, The Original Freezo is swirling up your childhood memories at their Happy Holler icon (don’t forget to bring cash and come before 5pm!).
-For more evening treats, head back to Central Filling Station and see what dessert trucks might be there; hopefully you’ll find something like Your Sugar Therapy, The Donut Theory, or Sugar Queen.
+For those that would rather go the ice cream route, head back to Twisters for a shake, or stop by The Original Freezo - swirling up your childhood memories at their Happy Holler icon (don’t forget to bring cash and come before 5pm!).

 Knoxville Children’s Theatre

-Several options abound for an evening excursion.
-Firstly, check the calendar over at Central Collective.
-This community space has hosted events like “Good Sport Night”, pop-up shops with Dale’s Fried Pies and Refill Coffee, and drop-in drawing classes with Knox Draw.
+Several options abound for an evening excursion, mateys!
+Pop into the eVape Tavern aka the Pirate Bar and yo-ho the night away.
 For those looking to bring the kids, the Knoxville Children’s Theatre is a must – expect a professional production for children, by children.
 For movies with a twist, we’ll recommend Central Cinema.
 This neighborhood movie house features classics like Cool Hand Luke, cult classics like Pulp Fiction, and all kind of staff faves in between.
 Central Cinema was founded by the creators of the Knoxville Horror Film Fest, so you’ll also see a generous sprinkling of flicks like The Texas Chainsaw Massacre and Leatherface.
 If you’d rather be the star of the show, head to Marie’s Olde Towne Tavern on karaoke night.
 For those looking for a LGBTQ+ friendly atmosphere, you’ve already found it within Happy Holler itself but we’ll point out Club XYZ specifically.
 Dubbing themselves “Knoxville’s Friendliest Gay Place to Be”, expect events like “Queenz Bingo”, Club Trivia Night, Karaoke, and more drag queen shows than you could bat your false eyelashes at.
 Come early from 7-9 pm for their “Happy Holler Happy Hour”!